bw-spotify-song/fastapi-spotify-song/README.md

         └── test_viz.py
 ```

-`app/main.py` is where you edit your app's title and description, which are displayed at the top of the your automatically generated documentation.
+`app/main.py` is where you edit the app's title and description, which are displayed at the top of the automatically generated documentation.
 This file also configures "Cross-Origin Resource Sharing", which you shouldn't need to edit.

 - [FastAPI docs - First Steps](https://fastapi.tiangolo.com/tutorial/first-steps/)
 - [FastAPI docs - Metadata](https://fastapi.tiangolo.com/tutorial/metadata/)